 The c2c was worked using the 5 and 2 method instead of the 6 and 3.
 Chain 5 to start a new row and chain 2 to start each new block.
 This gives a tighter fabric that is a bit less holey than the 6 and 3 c2c.

-Starting with the back panel in linen, make a panel that is 25 by 25 squares.
+Starting with the back panel in Color A (Linen), make a panel that is 25 by 25 squares.

-Using linen, single crochet around the entire border of the back panel.
+Using Color A, single crochet around the entire border of the back panel.
 Fasten off and weave in ends.

-Make the front panel following the graph below using both linen and black..
+Make the front panel following the graph below using both Color A and Color B.

-Single crochet around the entire front panel using black.
+Single crochet around the entire front panel using Color B.

 Hold the front and back panels together, and single crochet around the edge of the panels to join them together.
-Before single crocheting the 4th side, insert the pillow form.
+Before single crocheting, on the 4th side, insert the pillow form.
 Finish single crocheting the 4th side, fasten off and weave in ends.